Frequently Asked Questions

 To qualify for Nebraska VR services, you must meet four main eligibility criteria:

-If you receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) because of a disability, you are automatically eligible for VR services if you intend to find employment.
+If you receive SSDI or SSI because of a disability, you are automatically eligible for VR services if you intend to find employment.

 Nebraska offers several job training programs for individuals with disabilities: